cryingcavecat/cryingcavecat.github.io/content/posts/PlantMom.md

 2) I wouldn't be self-hosting it either.
 	1) It might sound cocky but I do believe I'm more competent than a 7b model or anything my GPU can run without making me fear that a fire is about to start.

-Philipp Schmid at Google's [article](https://www.philschmid.de/gemma-function-calling) *Google Gemma 3 Function Calling Example* is a nugget of gold I dug up in a Reddit thread somewhere and it described a method of implementing function calling using Gemma 3 27b (she might be smarter than me).
+Philipp Schmid at Google's [article](https://www.philschmid.de/gemma-function-calling) *Google Gemma 3 Function Calling Example* is a nugget of gold I dug up in a Reddit thread somewhere and it describes a method of implementing function calling using Gemma 3 27b (she might be smarter than me).

 Phil's methodology involves using an initial instruction prompt loaded with the available python functions (well-commented with arguments and purpose laid out for Gemma to interpret) as well as a task - in this case currency conversion.